hkabdtunnel/abdtraffic/README.md

 1) Traffic congestion of Aberdeen Tunnel

 Aberdeen Tunnel is suffering from severe traffic congestion from time to time.
-So, there is a need for public transport passengers to have a glance at the traffic condition before travelling through the tunnel to avoid unnecessary stuck inside the tunnel.
+So, there is a need for public transport passengers to have a glance at the traffic condition before choosing their means of transport to avoid unnecessary stuck inside the tunnel.

 2) Inadequate information about time of bus arrival / departure